 Important Things To Note:

-- You may not being your employment until you have received express CPT authorization from OISS.
-Working without prior authorization is a violation of your student status.
+- You may not begin your employment until you have received express CPT authorization from OISS.
+Working without prior authorization is a violation of your student status and may lead to SEVIS record termination.

 - You will not be permitted to apply for Optional Practical Training (OPT) if you reach 364 days of full-time CPT.
 We recommend capping your full time CPT to 350 days to avoid any miscalculations that may result in going over the 364 day limit.